A magic square with odd-sized sides

-A magic square of size is a matrix filled with integers from 1 to such that the sum of the numbers along each row, each column and the main diagonals is the same and equals .
+A magic square in size – this is a matrix filled with integers from 1 to so that the sum of the numbers along each row, each column, and the main diagonals are the same and equal .

-Siamese method of filling a magic square of size (where is an odd number) consists of the following steps:
+Siamese method filling a magic square of the size (where an odd number) It consists of the following steps:

 - Place in the selected cell

-- If , then the square is filled and you can exit the procedure.
-Otherwise increase by one
+- If This means that the square is filled in and you can exit the procedure.
+Otherwise, increase per unit

-- Move to the cell above and to the right of the current cell.
-Move to the first column or to the last row when moving outside the matrix.
-If the new cell is already filled with a non-zero number, return and shift 1 cell lower (vertically) instead.
+- Move to the cell above and to the right of the current one.
+Go to the first column or the last row when leaving the matrix.
+If the new cell is already filled with a non-zero number, go back and instead move 1 cell lower (vertically).

 Pkg.add(["Colors", "LinearAlgebra"])